espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 -  **<print mask>**: determine whether the following parameters are shown in the result of :ref:`AT+CWLAP <cmd-LAP>`.
 Default: 0x7FF.
 If you set them to 1, it means showing the corresponding parameters; if you set them as 0, it means NOT showing the corresponding parameters.

    -  bit 0: determine whether <ecn> will be shown.
-   -  bit 1: determine whether <ssid> will be shown.
+   -  bit 1: determine whether <"ssid"> will be shown.
    -  bit 2: determine whether <rssi> will be shown.
-   -  bit 3: determine whether <mac> will be shown.
+   -  bit 3: determine whether <"mac"> will be shown.
    -  bit 4: determine whether <channel> will be shown.
    -  bit 5: determine whether <freq_offset> will be shown.
    -  bit 6: determine whether <freqcal_val> will be shown.